hung-christie/blender-python/README.md

 * the basics of coding in Python
 * 3D visualization using a powerful computer science tool and computer graphics software.

-This tutorial is currently written for macOS, but hopefully we'll be adapt this to Windows and other operating systems.

 # downloads to get started
 ## Blender
 https://www.blender.org/download/